Ride on Time: Miming

-When Black Box were invited to perform on the British music series Top of the Pops, they hired the model Katrin Quinol to mime the vocals, as "none of us three blokes from Italy would be convincing replacements for Loleatta Holloway".
+For their performance on the British music series Top of the Pops, Black Box hired the model Katrin Quinol to mime the vocals, as "none of us three blokes from Italy would be convincing replacements for Loleatta Holloway".
 Quinol also appeared in the music video and other performances.
 Davoli said, "You could tell those vocals didn't come from a slim girl like her.
 But she had a great influence on the public – she had the moves on stage and looked great and of the time."

-The miming drew criticism, which surprised the band, as it was normal on Italian television.
-Davoli later said he regretted using Quinol: "It was wrong.
+The miming drew criticism, which surprised the group, as it was normal on Italian television.
+Davoli said he regretted using Quinol: "It was wrong.
 But in Italy, a lot of people used to sing on a record and labels would ask young people to become the image ...
 We looked at American and English artists and realised they don't do that."
 The group allowed Quinol to perform in Europe under the Black Box name.

 Sales

-"Ride on Time" entered the UK Singles Chart at number 28 in the week of 12 August 1989.
+"Ride on Time" entered the UK singles chart at number 28 in the week of 12 August 1989.
 Boosted by demand for the import, it reached number one in its fifth week, on 3 September 1989.
-It topped the chart for six weeks, and became the UK's bestselling single of 1989.
+It topped the chart for six weeks and became the UK's bestselling single of 1989.
+Black Box were surprised by the success; Limoni said they had expected at best to sell 1,000 copies to be played in clubs.

-"Ride on Time" also reached number one in Iceland and Ireland, number two in Sweden and Greece, and entered the top ten in Austria, Belgium, Finland, France, Italy, Norway, Spain, Switzerland and West Germany.
+"Ride on Time" reached number one in Iceland and Ireland, number two in Sweden and Greece, and entered the top ten in Austria, Belgium, Finland, France, Italy, Norway, Spain, Switzerland and West Germany.
 It reached number four on the Eurochart Hot 100, a chart based on the singles charts of 17 European countries.
 In Australia and New Zealand, "Ride on Time" reached number two.
-In the United States, it reached number 39 on the Hot Dance Club Play chart.
+In the United States, it reached number 39 on the Dance Club Play chart.
 As of 2018, "Ride on Time" had been streamed over nine million times on Spotify.
 It is certified gold in Sweden, silver in France and platinum in Australia and the UK.

 Reception

-Reviewing Dreamland in 1990, Andrew Smith from Melody Maker felt that "there must be scarcely a person in the world who doesn't already hold an opinion on "Ride on Time".
-My own is that "Theme from S'Express", which the bassline was whipped from, is far superior and that those bombastic sampled vocals are a tad irritating."
-Chris Heath from Smash Hits described the song as "quite brilliant".
-Daily Vault reviewer Michael R. Smith wrote in his 2009 review of Dreamland that he did not like the song when it became a hit, "though now I recognize how effective and timeless these tunes really are.
-Maybe it was the fact that they were overplayed to death back then.
-Now that a lot of time has passed, they sound fresher and fuller of life than ever."
+Phil Cheeseman of Record Mirror wrote that "Ride on Time" was "splendid and instantly catchy ...
+Black Box have understood perfectly the piano-driven rhythms of Chicago and moulded them into a Euro-shape.
+This is dance music's answer to SAW."
+Chris Heath from Smash Hits declared it "quite brilliant".
+Reviewing Dreamland for Melody Maker, Andrew Smith wrote that the sampled vocals of "Ride on Time" were irritating.
+He and another critic, Bill Coleman from Billboard, argued that it was derivative of the 1988 S'Express single "Theme from S-Express".
+In 1993, NME named "Ride on Time" the third-best "Euro-hit", describing it as the "ultimate Italian house shouter" and "quintessential Europop".
+In 1994, Peter Paphides and Simon Price from Melody Maker named "Ride on Time" a modern classic and acknowledged it as "the day Hi-NRG's influence on modern dance became official".